The Miniaturist: Synopsis

 At present, Johannes is handling an important business affair, the sale of a large stock of sugar belonging to Frans and Agnes Meermans.
 As young men, Johannes and Frans were equals, working in the Treasury.
 Frans was in love with Marin, but his marriage proposal was rejected.
 This was Marin's free decision, but Frans believes that Johannes forbade the marriage.
 Johannes has now excelled him in status and wealth, and the sale is financially important to the Meermans.
 It is also important to Johannes whose wealth has, it seems, lessened, but it seems he is not giving it his full attention.
 The Meermans go the warehouse where their sugar is stored to check on it – and come across Johannes having sex with a man against the warehouse wall.
 The man is Jack; he claims he was forced to submit.
 Frans makes a report to the authorities.
 Johannes is arrested, tried, and sentenced to death.

 For several months, Marin has been concealing that she is pregnant.
 When the time comes, she refuses to have a midwife, so that the birth can be kept secret.
 Nella and Cornelia attend her, often not knowing what to do.
 The birth is extremely painful and Marin dies soon afterwards.
-Nella assumed the father was Frans, but it is clear that the baby is Otto's daughter.
+Nella assumed the father was Frans, but it is clear that the colored baby is Otto's daughter.
 Three days after Marin dies, Johannes is executed.
 Otto returns, to see his child.
 Nella has sold the sugar to a confectioner whose wife is a lifelong friend of Cornelia's.
 A new phase of life begins in the house.

 Throughout all of these events, Nella interacts with a mysterious miniaturist, ordering items for her dollhouse.
 At first, the miniaturist sends Nella the items she has ordered, works of exquisite craftsmanship, but soon begins to send items not ordered, or not yet.
 Parcels are found on the doorstep in the morning, including notes with small fortunes or sayings.
 She sends, inexplicably, a cradle.
 Other things show an intimate, uncanny knowledge of the house and its occupants.
 For example, the figure of Marin shows that her austere clothes are fur-lined, a secret Cornelia has told Nella.
 Later, the belly of the figure has the curve of pregnancy.
 Nella discovers that the miniaturist is a woman, whom she sees watching her intensely in public places, but vanishes when she tries to approach her.
 She wonders, "Are these pieces echoes or presages – or, quite simply, a lucky guess?"
 Later, she thinks, "I have been watched and guarded, taught and taunted ...
 I thought she was stealing my life, but in truth she opened its compartments and let me look inside."
 She discovers that the miniaturist has a similar place in the lives of other women, but the true nature of her power is a mystery.